Axon's AI work: What's ahead

 After the February acquisition of two machine learning research teams, Dextro and Misfit, Axon has the capability to do world-class AI for the first time, and is uniquely positioned to use AI for the public good.
 This is a responsibility that we take seriously.
 The team has driven the shift from broad speculation to an actual roadmap focused on solving real problems in public safety.

 Now that we have a formal effort in place, we are establishing a clean break with previous speculation around AI and focusing on the new roadmap put in place by the Dextro and Misfit teams: one focused on eliminating paperwork and automating tedious back-office workflows such as redaction.

-Since its February formation, the team has been focused on redefining our vision and ethical guidelines for the path forward.
-We fully recognize the complexities and sensitivities around technology in law enforcement, and are committed to getting it right.
+Since its February formation, the team has been focused on redefining our vision and ethical guidelines for the road ahead.
+We fully recognise the complexities and sensitivities around technology in law enforcement and are committed to getting it right.
 We take privacy extremely seriously and thus would never release a product that has unaddressed privacy concerns for law enforcement officers or private citizens.
-To that end, we are finalizing a fully independent, public AI Ethics Board to help guide us.
-In the coming weeks, we'll announce the members of the Board, comprising established thinkers from civil rights law, data privacy, AI ethics, and the community.
+To that end, we are finalising a fully-independent, public AI Ethics Board to help guide us.
+In the coming weeks, we'll announce the members of the Board, comprising established thinkers from civil rights law, data privacy, AI ethics and the community.
 We'll then work with them on a set of AI governing principles and publish the results.

 Our Focus: Workflows, not Decisions